oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_tenant_manager_control_plane_order_facts_module.rst

 ..
 Description

 - Fetches details about a Order resource in Oracle Cloud Infrastructure
-- Returns the Order Details given by the order ID in the JWT.
+- Returns the order details given by the order ID in the JWT.

 ..
 Aliases